20 Alberta Hikes That Will BLOW You Away

 Parker Ridge

 After completing Parker Ridge, it shot right up to one of my favorite hikes in Banff.
-It doesn’t get much better than Parker Ridge Trail for amazing views for relatively easy effort.
+It doesn’t get much better than Parker Ridge Trail, which has amazing views for relatively easy effort.
 I usually hike a lot longer and harder for half as good views.

 The Parker Ridge hike is pretty straightforward on a well-trodden trail the entire 269 meters up.
 Nothing complicated or technical about this Banff hike, and no scrambling is involved making it an excellent hike for newer hikers.
 It’s great for the entire family, those with mobility issues, or whoever just wants a nice leisurely day out with fantastic glacier views!

-The finale of this Alberta hike happens when you reach the ridge and get views over the impressive Saskatchewan Glacier!
-This hike is best completed in July and August as it holds a lot of snow.
+The finale of this hike is reaching the ridge and getting views over the impressive Saskatchewan Glacier!
+This hike is best completed in July and August, as there is a lot of snow other times of the year.

 Mount Bourgeau